 - Press Ctrl ␣ or just type something.

 - Optionally, press Ctrl ␣ again to select the next entry or use up and down arrow keys.

-- Press ⏎ or ⭾ to validate selection
+- Press ⏎ or ⭾ to validate selection (depending on the

 - Optionally, press ⭾ repeatedly to insert the next available completion.

 If the completions list was opened explicitly, the current selection in the completions list can also be validated with any punctuation sign that isn't itself bound to a snippet (e.g.

 When the list of completion candidates can be narrowed down to one unambiguous choice given the current prefix, this one completion will be validated automatically the moment you trigger the completion list.

 Additionally, you may see a trigger hint on the right side of a completion's trigger in the completions list.
 This can be used as a preview of the completion's content.

 The above is in fact a snippet and expands to

 Triggers and Contents